 Tropes as portrayed in fiction:

 - Adam Westing: Produced a video about his "lame-duck" period.

 - Chubby Chaser: Often painted as this in the media, sometimes overlapping with a fondness for big butts (due to owning an office in Harlem).
 A lot of comedians and satirists got mileage out of Lewinsky's fuller figure.

-- In the Michael Moore film Bowling for Columbine, Marilyn Manson accused the Clinton administration of helping to manufacture controversy around his music, especially in the aftermath of the 1999 Columbine high school massacre, to distract the public from the Lewinsky scandal and the embarrassing Al-Shifa pharmaceutical factory bombing.note
+- Conspiracy Theory: In the Michael Moore film Bowling for Columbine, Marilyn Manson accused the Clinton administration of helping to manufacture controversy around his music, especially in the aftermath of the 1999 Columbine high school massacre, to distract the public from the Lewinsky scandal and the embarrassing Al-Shifa pharmaceutical factory bombing (which was itself claimed by many conspiracy theorists to itself be a botched attempt to distract from the sex scandal).note

 - Fountain of Expies: For many people, Clinton humanized the presidency and brought a younger, more dynamic energy to it; it's not surprising that fictional presidents became the main character of movies like Air Force One and The American President during his tenure.
 Both of those movies, not coincidentally, had presidents with a single young daughter, as did Independence Day.
 The West Wing had a president with three daughters, but the college-aged Zoe, roughly the same age as Chelsea Clinton when the show premiered in 1999, was by far the most prominent.